-Norfork Southern (NS) is one of the dominant Class I railroads east of the Mississippi.
-It has several lines in the southern part of the planning area.
+CSX is one of the two dominant Class I railroads east of the Mississippi.
+The planning area is bisected by a line that runs north, out of Columbus, toward Cleveland.
 Historically, a variety of businesses took advantage of direct access to rail for goods movement.
 However, many of those spurs and sidings are gone, or are no longer maintained.
-The split up of Conrail has hastened the removal of these access points as system speed and efficiency are higher priorities.
+The split of Conrail between Norfolk Southern and CSX has hastened the removal of these access points as system speed and efficiency are higher priorities.
 Depending upon the business model, larger users or a single point serving a collection of significant users combining for more frequent shipping needs may still find direct rail access possible and practical, especially as the cost of trucking goods increases.
+Though mostly inactive, an old line running through Mount Gilead and Edison maintains this type of connection to the CSX line.